peterlvilim/dotfiles/README.md

 - Color scheme: Solarized
 - Encryption: GPG, dm-crypt, Ciphershed

-I use dfm to handle the symlinking of these: https://github.com/justone/dfm
+I use [dfm](https://github.com/justone/dfm) to handle the symlinking of these.